Crowd trouble at England-Hungary

 Less than 1,000 tickets were sold to Hungary fans for this game, the reverse fixture of last month's meeting at Puskas Arena.

-Racist abuse was aimed at England players in that qualifier. while Gareth Southgate's side were also pelted with objects in the second half and a flare was thrown on the pitch by Hungarian fans.
+Racist abuse was aimed at England players in that qualifier while Gareth Southgate's side were also pelted with objects in the second half and a flare was thrown on the pitch by Hungarian fans.
 Fifa opened disciplinary proceedings after England's 4-0 win.

 Despite Uefa ordering Hungary to play three home games behind closed doors after their supporters' discriminatory behaviour at Euro 2020, fans were allowed in for the World Cup tie as it came under Fifa's jurisdiction.